DavidRC-Projects/Fjones-Personal-Training/README.md

 * Upon returning to the site i would like access to workout and nutrition plans.
 * I would like to be able to book a session and contact the trainer.

-Frequent Visitor Goals
+#### Frequent Visitor Goals

 * I would like to be able to rechedule my bookings online and be able to do this quickly without having to navigate through many pages.
 * I want to access a schedule overview to check upcoming sessions at a glace.
 * I would like to have access to personalised feedback from sessions.

 #### Owner Goals

-* To increase the number of new clients and retension of existing clients by offering online services that are accessable to eay to use from any device.
+* To increase the number of new clients and retension of existing clients by offering online services that are accessable and easy to use from any device.
-* To increase awareness of his brand by establishing a strong online presence by increasing visibility on search engines that will highlight his experience and qualifications.
+* To increase awareness of his brand by establishing a strong online presence by increasing visibility on search engines that will highlight his experience.
 * The webpage will make administrive tasks easier by using an automated system that will organise time slots from his clients and make it easier to track payments as currently uses a paper diary to record this.

+## Features

 ## Design

 ### Colour Scheme

 I used a colour image picker to select colours from the logo, ensuring consistent colour usage across the webpage.
 To create visually appealing design, i chose a dark background, accented with purple to highlight specific elements.
 The use of purple can help reinforce brand identity and can make key components stand out to engage users.
 Initially i created a logo for the website, however i made a conscious descision that actual images of the trainer would be more engaging and add familiarity for the users.
-Therefore, despite this the colours stayed consistent throughout the webpages with variables used to make it easier to change in the future.
+Therefore, despite this the colours stayed consistent throughout the webpages with CSS variables used to make it easier to change in the future.

 ![imagecolorpickerlogo](assets/img-readme/imagecolorpickerlogo.png)